Coelurosauria: Classification

 The phylogeny and taxonomy of Coelurosauria has been subject to intensive research and revision.
 For many years, Coelurosauria was a 'dumping ground' for all small theropods.
 In the 1960s several distinctive lineages of coelurosaurs were recognized, and a number of new infraorders were erected, including the Ornithomimosauria, Deinonychosauria, and Oviraptorosauria.
 During the 1980s and 1990s, paleontologists began to give Coelurosauria a formal definition, usually as all animals closer to birds than to Allosaurus, or equivalent specifiers.
-Under this modern definition, many small theropods are not classified as coelurosaurs at all and some large theropods, such as the tyrannosaurids, were actually more advanced than allosaurs and therefore were reclassified as giant coelurosaurs.
+Under this modern definition, many small theropods are not classified as coelurosaurs at all, and some large theropods, such as the tyrannosaurids, were actually more advanced than allosaurs and therefore were reclassified as giant coelurosaurs.
 Even more drastically, the segnosaurs, once not even regarded as theropods, have turned out to be non-carnivorous coelurosaurs related to Therizinosaurus.
 Senter (2007) listed 59 different published phylogenies since 1984.
 Those since 2005 have followed almost the same pattern, and differ significantly from many older phylogenies.

+In 1994, a study by paleontologist Thomas Holtz found a close relationship between the Ornithomimosauria and Troodontidae, and named this group Bullatosauria.
+Holtz rejected this hypothesis in 1999, and most paleontologists now consider troodontids to be much more closely related to either birds or Dromaeosauridae than they are to ornithomimosaurs, causing the Bullatosauria to be abandoned.
+The name referred to the inflated (bulbous) sphenoid both groups shared.
+Holtz defined the group as the clade containing the most recent common ancestor of Troodon and Ornithomimus and all its descendants.
+The concept is now considered redundant, and the clade Bullatosauria is now viewed as synonymous with Maniraptoriformes.
+In 2002, Gregory S. Paul named an apomorphy-based clade Avepectora, defined to include all theropods with a bird-like arrangement of the pectoral bones, where the angled shoulder girdle (coracoids) come in contact with the breastbone (sternum).
+According to Paul, ornithomimosaurs are the most basal members of this group.
+In 2010, Paul used Avepectora for a smaller clade, excluding ornithomimosaurs, compsognathids and alvarezsauroids.